veeto

 Summary

-Senator Limón's oil spill prevention legislation establishes new safety protocols for restarting dormant oil pipelines and enhances financial responsibility requirements for facilities that could impact California's waters.
-The measure prohibits restarting oil pipelines that have been inactive for five or more years without first completing a rigorous hydrostatic testing program, including a 30-minute spike test at 100-110% of the pipeline's minimum yield strength followed by additional pressure testing per federal regulations.
+Senator Limón's oil spill prevention legislation establishes new safety requirements for dormant oil pipelines in California, mandating comprehensive hydrostatic testing before any pipeline inactive for five or more years can resume operations.
+The testing protocol requires operators to conduct segmented pressure tests at 100-110% of minimum yield strength for 30 minutes, followed by additional pressure testing aligned with federal regulations.

-The bill modifies the state's financial responsibility certification process for oil-handling facilities by requiring public notice and comment before certificates can be issued.
-Beginning January 15, 2026, the oil spill response administrator must conduct periodic reviews every ten years of the formulas used to calculate worst-case spill scenarios and corresponding financial assurance requirements.
-These reviews will incorporate updated data through a formal rulemaking process with public input.
+The bill modifies the state's financial responsibility certification process for facilities that could impact state waters.
+For pipelines subject to the new testing requirements, operators must now undergo a public notice and comment period before receiving their certificate.
+Starting January 15, 2026, the oil spill response administrator must conduct decennial reviews of worst-case spill calculations and financial assurance requirements through formal rulemaking procedures.

 Key Dates